 Peung scowled.
 “Even though her face is nice, inside she’s ugly.”
 We were being extremely presumptuous tonight, piecing together character sketches with hints and allegations.

-In nature the deformed or the weak are sometimes left by the herd, or cared for only out of instinct, a face only a mother could love, we say.
+In nature the deformed or the weak are sometimes left by the herd, or sometimes cared for only out of instinct, a face only a mother could love, we say.

 I caught sight of him in the light from a 7-Eleven halfway down the block.
 “There.”
 I pointed.
 He never hurried, never slowed, just kept on walking until the darkness of the soi swallowed him up.